dotnet/AspNetCore.Docs/docs/fundamentals/configuration.rst

 .. note:: You must set at least one configuration source.

 It's not unusual to store configuration values in a hierarchical structure, especially when using external files (e.g. JSON, XML, INI).
 In this case, configuration values can be retrieved using a ``:`` separated key, starting from the root of the hierarchy.
-For example, consider the following `config.json`` file:
+For example, consider the following ``config.json`` file:

+.. _config-json:

 .. literalinclude:: configuration/sample/src/ConfigDemo/config.json
 	:linenos: